 Then, before hopping on our train back home, we decided to visit the Royal Canadian Mint.
 Once again, only guided tours are available, but it makes the experience even more interesting.
 Guided tours take about 45 minutes and are offered in French and English.
 We got lucky and were able to find a spot for a tour in French without reserving tickets in advance, but note that it is better to do so, even more, if you wish to have a tour in English.

-Note that is is forbidden to take pictures during the visit, but if you are interested in seeing some pictures about this activity, visit the official website of the Royal Candian Mint.
+Note that it is forbidden to take pictures during the visit, but if you are interested in seeing some pictures of this activity, visit the official website of the Royal Candian Mint.

 Until next time,